pelletier/go-toml/CONTRIBUTING.md

 - Does not introduce backward-incompatible changes (unless discussed).
 - Has relevant doc changes.
 - Benchstat does not show performance regression.
+- Pull request is [labeled appropriately][pr-labels].
+- Title will be understandable in the changelog.

 1. Merge using "squash and merge".
 2. Make sure to edit the commit message to keep all the useful information